The Seven Modes of the Recitation of the Holy Quran

 “Jibril taught me to recite in one style.
-I replied to him and kept asking him to give more (styles), till he reached seven modes (of recitation).
+I replied to him and kept asking him to give more (styles), until he reached seven modes (of recitation).
 Ibn Shibab said: It has reached me that these seven styles are essentially one, not differing about what is permitted and what is forbidden.”
 [Sahih Muslim 819 a, Book 6, Hadith 330]

 On the other hand, some people thought that the seven modes of reciting the Holy Quran are the seven methods of the Holy Quran recitation, which is not true.
 In point of fact, the Muslim scholars unanimously agreed that the seven modes which the Holy Quran was revealed in are not the seven methods of reciting the Holy Quran.

 Unlike the seven modes, the seven methods are not mentioned in the Traditions of the Prophet Muhammad (PBUH) or the Holy Quran but they were the work of bin Mujahid.
 The people assume that the seven modes are the seven methods because they have the same number, but the truth is the seven methods of reciting the Holy Quran are one mode of the seven modes that the Holy Quran was revealed in, and this specific mode is the mode which the Holy Quran was written in during the Othman bin Affan era.

 To make it clear, the Muslim scholars explained the modes as the following:

 1- A noun could be used in different ways according to its type.
 It could be singular, geminated or plural; or according to its gender be feminine or masculine.

 2- Using different tenses whether the present, past tense or the imperative.